Diplomatic approaches between the courts of John III Sobieski and the Kangxi Emperor

-One of the first modern-style diplomacy attempts in the Chinese context was the one made by John III Sobieski of Poland who desired to negotiate friendly relationships with the Kangxi Emperor.
+One of the first modern-style diplomacy attempts in the Chinese context was the one made by John III Sobieski of Poland who desired to establish friendly relations with the Kangxi Emperor.

 The diplomatic approaches between the courts can be traced to the correspondence between John III himself with a trusted advisor to Kangxi, Flemish Franciscan Ferdinand Verbiest.

 On 17 November 1685 Verbiest sent via Nicola Avancini a congratulatory letter to the King of Poland for his role in the victory over the Ottoman Empire at the Battle of Vienna.
 It is claimed to be an opening of a “Polish connection”.

 Although the victory brought John III fame throughout Europe, at that time the King was seeking it himself.
 One of his ways was sending royal portraits of him to the courts of various rulers.
 It is believed that around 1685-87 John III presented his portrait to the Kangxi Emperor.
 Reportedly, the gift was well received and the Emperor personally responded with a eulogy for the Polish King.
 The contents of the letter remain unknown.

 Verbiest's first letter, however, was inspired by his concern for an overland route via Moscovia and Poland to Europe, which became a pivotal point in the geostrategy of the Jesuits Mission in China.

 The concern was shared on the other side of the route.
 John III solicited the opening of a trade connection with the Far East through Siberia already in 1667 during the negotiations of the Treaty of Andrusovo, expecting Polish or German Jesuits to play a central role in establishing of this path.
 Although it ended with a fiasco, the King did not abandon this plan.
 A successful attempt was made while negotiating the Grzymulkowski Treaty on 6 May 1686.
 Unfortunately the agreement was not honored.
 It is speculated that Russians have annexed several Chinese provinces within the last five years and wanted to conceal this fact.

 The issue of the trade route was closely linked with John III's main intention of reinforcing global security by becoming allies with the Celestial Empire.
 After the defeat of the Ottoman Empire at the Battle of Vienna, the Tsardom of Russia became the King's new, main concern.
 Unfortunately for the Polish King, at the time the Qing Emperor must have considered the Treaty of Nerchinsk to be sufficient assurance of peace with the Russian Tsardom.
 Moreover, the Chinese Empire's international relations at the time were based on the tributary system and all foreigner missions were expected to adopt a posture of subjugation.
 For Kangxi therefore it must have been unlikely to imagine alliance with a distant, European kingdom as essential in maintaining safety.

 Verbiest died on 28 January 1688, 10 months before the date of the last letter of John III Sobieski, which indicated a depth of prior communication between them:

 “Joannes Tertius Dei gratia Rex Poloniae…